Letrozole is an anti-estrogen of the Aromatase Inhibitor (AI) family and is one of the most potent and powerfully effective of all AI’s.

 The final side effect of Letrozole surrounds cholesterol, specifically a reduction in HDL cholesterol.
 Alone it does not appear to have a strong, statistical impact, but for the anabolic steroid user, this can be a concern.
 Many anabolic steroids already have the ability to negatively affect cholesterol, and when conjoined with an AI it appears to be greatly exasperated.
 Studies have shown that therapeutic doses of testosterone have a very little negative effect on cholesterol but the same doses can suppress HDL cholesterol by as much as 25% when combined with an AI.
 Due to the possible adverse effects on cholesterol, especially for the anabolic steroid user, a cholesterol friendly lifestyle becomes imperative.

-A healthy lifestyle will greatly revolve around your diet.
+A healthy lifestyle will greatly revolve around your diet letrozole as pct.
 Simple sugars and saturated fats should be limited and omega fatty acids should be a large part of your diet.
 Daily fish oil supplementation is recommended.
 Many may also find a cholesterol antioxidant supplement to be useful.
 Further, implementing plenty of cardiovascular activity into your routine is very important.
 Some type of daily cardiovascular activity is advised.

 In the treatment of breast cancer, the standard Letrozole dose will normally be 2.5mg per day.
 This is an extremely potent dose and will normally be administered until cancer subsides.
 In many cases, at the point of remission, the patient will switch from Letrozole to Nolvadex in a preventative treatment plan scenario.